Prahallada Nataka: Music

 Music is the life of Prahallada Nataka.
 Since music is dominant, the lead singer, also known as the Gahaka must be an excellent vocalist.
 He also has to memorise the entire repertoire of songs.
 The Gahaka, apart from being the singer also acts as the interpreter, commentator and director of the performance.
 He does not have any elaborate makeup or costume but has specific songs and dialogues.
 He sings eulogies of deities, introduces the audience to situations and speaks the asides of a character.
 As an interpreter, he has the task of explaining to lay spectators the cryptic dialogues of the play.
 This is the reason why the Gahaka is also known as the Sutradhara in the tradition, allied to the use of the term 'Sutradhara' in Sanskrit plays.

 Prahallada Nataka has a repertoire of over three hundred songs.
 All the songs are classical, based on Odissi music and employ traditional ragas & talas unique to the Odissi tradition.
 Dhyana-shlokas of the respective ragas are sung before beginning any given song.
 The songs frequently employ padi, a characteristic feature of Odissi music.
 The percussion instrument used in the music of Prahallada Nataka is a mardala.
 The ensemble, which typically stands on one side of the mancha, includes Mardala, Mukhabina, Gini, Jhanja, and a Harmonium.

 Recognition

 Several performers have received awards from the Sangeet Natak Akademi, India.
 These include Raghunath Satpathy (1980), Simanchal Patro (1990), Krishna Chandra Sahu (2000) as Akademi Awardees and Brundaban Jena (2006), Pramod Kumar Nahak (2008) as Yuva Puraskar Awardees.
-Some eminent Gurus of the early 20th century are Guru Ghanasyama Badatya, Guru Iswara Pradhan, Guru Bankini Satpathy, Guru Arjuna Panigrahi (Adhikari), Guru Raghunath Satpathy, Guru Krishna Chandra Sahu (Kansari), Guru Trinath Pradhan (Kampa), Guru Simanchala Patro and Guru Maheswar Rana.
-Among notable Gurus of the form in the present era are Guru Gokulananda Pradhan (son of Guru Trinath Pradhan) and Guru Brundabana Jena.
+Some eminent Gurus of the early 20th century are Guru Ghanasyama Badatya, Guru Iswara Pradhan, Guru Bankini Satpathy, Guru Arjuna Panigrahi (Adhikari), Guru Raghunath Satpathy,Guru Trinath Pradhan (Kampa), Guru Krishna Chandra Sahu (Kansari), Guru Simanchala Patro, Guru Laxman Satpathy and Guru Maheswar Rana.
+Among notable Gurus of the form in the present era are Guru Gokulananda Pradhan ((son of Great Guru Trinath Pradhan (Kampa)) and Guru Brundabana Jena.